DONALD REED CHANDLER (1931-2019)

-1959 - 1908 Milton Road, Durham.
+1959 - 1908 Milton Road, Durham NC.
 Chandler designed this as a spec house.
 His father Daniel Chandler built it.
 Sold in 1960 to Thomas Sidney and Mary Louise Johnson.
 Sold in 1962 to Neil Leslie Wilson.
 Sold in 1969 to Billy Jackson and Kyle F. Howard.
 Sold in 1978 to Anthony A. and Marcia B. Pashcal.
-As of 2020, owned by Marcia and Kevin Stedman.
+As of 2020, owned by Marcia B. Stedman.

 1972 - The Doris Wood Residence, 6640 Old Chesterbrook Road, McLean VA.
 This prime site was considered unbuildable.
 With floor to ceiling glass it gave the owner complete privacy from onlookers below from a solid wood rail surrounding the entire house.
 Deeded in 1982 to Geraldine W. Asher.
 Sold in 2006 to Linda F. and Raymond P. Raehn.